charles-uno/resume/resume.md

 ## System Test Engineer @ Cray Inc., 2016--2019

-- Created a multithreaded **Python** package for access and analysis of system logs.
-Processed terabytes of text to diagnose hardware failures on a $70 million customer installation.
-- Administered boots and upgrades on a 200-node **Linux** system in support of 20 engineers.
 - Scraped, parsed, and analyzed boot data from thousands of nodes via **Python** and **shell scripts**.
 Identified performance regressions and correlated them with firmware updates.
+- Administered boots and upgrades on a 200-node **Linux** system in support of 20 engineers.
+- Orchestrated **Jenkins** pipelines via **REST API**.
+Automatically monitored and throttled queues to ensure build server stability.

 <!---
+- Created a multithreaded **Python** package for access and analysis of system logs.
+Processed terabytes of text to diagnose hardware failures on a $70 million customer installation.
 - Developed educational materials to onboard dozens of new employees.
 - Trained dozens of employees to use Cray supercomputers and workload managers.
 - Mentored two interns.
 Recommended one of them for a full-time position after graduation.
-- Launched **Jenkins** pipelines via **REST API**.
-Throttled jobs automatically to ensure the stability of the skunkworks build server.
 - Centralized access and analysis of supercomputer log files via a multithreaded **Python** package.
 Processed terabytes of text to diagnose hardware failures on a $70 million customer installation.
 - Developed an object-oriented **Python** library for control and testing of the Cray XC liquid cooling system.
 Averted emergency reboots, thermal throttling, and tens of thousands of dollars in wasted power.
 - we were doing Jenkins on a skunkworks server before anyone else at Cray!
 Cori: 12k nodes, $70M
-- Deployed an automated **Python** harness to run nightly tests against Cray's performance analysis tools.
-Filed detailed bugs against Cray, Gnu, and Intel compilers.
 -->

 ## Volunteer Powerlifting Coach @ Special Olympics Minnesota, 2018--2020